openhive-network/wax-doc/src/appendix/diff-base-chain.md

 icon: info
 ---

-# Base and Chain

-## Detailed Explanation of Hive Interfaces and Their Differences

-The `@hiveio/wax` library, which is part of the Hive ecosystem provides two main interfaces for interacting with the Hive blockchain: the Hive Base Interface and the Hive Chain Interface.
-Each interface has distinct use cases and functionalities.
+# Implementation details: `IHiveChainInterface` (requires an endpoint) vs `IWaxBaseInterface` (no endpoint required)

+This section is mainly for library maintainers who need to understand the low-level structure of the library.

-### Hive Base Interface
+### Root Interface Design Theory

-The `IWaxBaseInterface` is a lower-level, core interface of the library.
-It mainly deals with basic functionalities and data structures without performing any direct network operations.
+The `IWaxBaseInterface` is a low-level interface that deals with basic functionalities that don't require communication with an API endpoint.
+About the only reason to directly use this interface is for creating an offline transaction signer, and even then the transactions first need to be constructed using an online application because valid hive transactions require current blockchain data.
 Here's a breakdown of what it includes:

 1. **Transaction Building:**
    - Provides a constructor for creating transaction builders (`ITransactionBuilderConstructor`), which allows users to manually build transactions.